Teenage pregnancy: Teenage fatherhood

-In some cases, the father of the child is the husband of the teenage girl.
-The conception may occur within wedlock, or the pregnancy itself may precipitate the marriage (the so-called shotgun wedding).
+In some cases, the father of the child is the partner of the teenage girl.
+The conception may occur within wedlock, or the pregnancy itself may precipitate the marriage, the so-called shotgun wedding.
 In countries such as India, the majority of teenage births occur within marriage.

-In other countries, such as the US and Ireland, the majority of teenage mothers are not married to the father of their children.
-In the UK, half of all teenagers with children are lone parents, 40% are cohabitating as a couple and 10% are married.
+In the US and Ireland, the majority of teenage mothers are not married to the father of their children.
+In the UK, half of all teenagers with children are lone parents, 40% are cohabitating as a couple, and 10% are married.
 Teenage parents are frequently in a romantic relationship at the time of birth, but many adolescent fathers do not stay with the mother and this often disrupts their relationship with the child.
 US surveys tend to under-report the prevalence of teen fatherhood.

 In many cases, "teenage father" may be a misnomer.
-Studies by the Population Reference Bureau and the National Center for Health Statistics found that about two-thirds of births to teenage girls in the US are fathered by adult men aged over 20.
-The Guttmacher Institute reports that over 40% of mothers aged 15–17 had sexual partners three to five years older and almost one in five had partners six or more years older.
+Studies in the 1990s found that about two-thirds of births to teenage girls in the US are fathered by adult men aged over 20.
+In 1995, the Guttmacher Institute reported that over 40% of mothers aged 15–17 had sexual partners three to five years older, and almost one in five had partners six or more years older.
 A 1990 study of births to California teens reported that the younger the mother, the greater the age gap with her male partner.
-In the UK, 72% of jointly registered births to women aged under 20, the father is over 20, with almost 1 in 4 being over 25.
+In the UK in 2005, in 72% of jointly registered births to women aged under 20, the father is over 20, with almost 1 in 4 being over 25.